borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros — Assignment/README.md

 end
 ```

-The difference is that the block spawns the key without any doubt.
+The difference with respect to the gem is that the keyed block always spawns the key.

 ```lua
 onCollide = function(obj)